craigh411/suggestion-box/README.md

-moveUp() | Moves the selected suggestion up by 1 | Yes moveDown() | Moves the selected suggestion down by 1 | Yes select(position) | Selects the suggestion at the given position | Yes unselect(position) | Unselects the suggestion at the current position | Yes reset() | Resets selection to starting position.
+moveUp() | Moves the selected suggestion up by 1 | Yes moveDown() | Moves the selected suggestion down by 1 | Yes select(position) | Selects the suggestion at the given position | Yes reset() | Resets selection to starting position.
 Note: this does not reset the json data | Yes hide() | Hides the suggestion box | Yes show() | Displays the suggestion box | Yes